EstherPlomp/ELIXIR-EXCELERATE-TtT/TtT_session_3.md

 **Introduction**
 Defining a course and course sessions is an iterative and circular process.
 You start by defining an overall objective related to the concepts and skills you want the learners to develop (see concept maps).
 These objectives should be as much as possible SMART (Specific, Measurable, Achievable, Realistic, Time-limited).
 You can then explicit what are the pre-requirements that the learners will need to have a priori and what are the set of skills the training course will provide.
 You can also define an evaluation that participants would take to prove they have achieved the learning, and what are the concepts/competencies/skills they need to learn to succeed the evaluation.
 With this information at hand, you can start describing and creating the course session content, the process of the session (instructions), and any materials that would be needed.
 Bear in mind that this is an iterative process and can be revised several times.

-**Activity (individual)**: Defining the content and resources of a three-minute presentation
-- Following up on the Activity 1, set a learning goal and a learning outcome for your mini-session;
-- Identify the target audience and prerequisites;
-- Think if you want to make your presentation active and interactive (if you are going to teach how to draw, e.g. a stylised bicycle, you might want learners to do it while you show them how to do it);
-- Think whether you need or want to use a visual support (e.g. slides/video/pictures/a web page);
-- Think whether you need to distribute some material in advance to the audience (e.g. if you are teaching how to make an origami item, you might want provide learners with sheets of paper);
-- Sketch the structure of your presentation (e.g., 40 secs introduction/2 mins on topic/20 secs conclusion);

-**Activity (group) - Challenge**: Recording the 3 minute sessions

-- You will be split into groups of 3 or 4;
-- Make sure your group has a laptop and a phone which can record video;
-- You need to each deliver your 3 minutes session to the others;
-- One person delivers the session;
-- One person records on the phone;
-- One person notes down comments real-time;
-- You then provide feedback to each individual, and give your own comments on your delivery;
-- You then have time to revise your session, before delivering to the whole group.

 > ### Recipe for planning a mini-session